Neural Networks

 1989 Backpropagation Through Time Williams & Zipser Standard algorithm for training RNNs by unrolling through time

-1991-94 Vanishing Gradient Problem Hochreiter; Bengio et al. Identified the major barrier preventing RNNs from learning long sequences
+1991-94 Vanishing Gradient Problem Hochreiter; Benigo et al. Identified the major barrier preventing RNNs from learning long sequences

 1997 LSTM Networks Hochreiter & Schmidhuber Solved vanishing gradients with gated memory cells